 On Friday, October 4, 2002, in response to a Pre-Hearing Order of the Arbitration Panel, the Company received information from E.I.
 DuPont De Nemours and Company ("DuPont") concerning the damages alleged in connection with the previously disclosed arbitration proceeding relating to their POY Manufacturing Alliance (the "Alliance").
-DuPont has now alleged damages from its previous breach of contract claims and certain previously unasserted claims during the course of the Alliance from June 1, 2000 through September 30, 2002 of approximately \$85 million.
+DuPont has now alleged damages from its previous breach of contract claims and certain previously unasserted claims during the course of the Alliance from June 1, 2000 through September 30, 2002 of approximately \$85.0 million.

-Of these damages, approximately \$71 million relate to DuPont's contention that after creation of the Alliance, until and unless the Alliance assets are running at full capacity, Unifi should buy all of its external POY needs from DuPont, thus, taking business away from Unifi's other third party POY suppliers.
+Of these damages, approximately \$71.0 million relate to DuPont's contention that after creation of the Alliance, until and unless the Alliance assets are running at full capacity, Unifi should buy all of its external POY needs from DuPont, thus, taking business away from Unifi's other third party POY suppliers.
 Unifi does not agree that it was or is obligated to purchase these volumes of POY from DuPont.
 Had Unifi purchased these volumes of POY from DuPont, the Company believes that the prices it would have paid DuPont for such POY purchases would have been approximately at or below the prices it actually paid to its other third party POY suppliers.
-The remaining damages asserted by DuPont relate to an alleged approximately \$8 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6 million in interest.
-The arbitration hearings are currently underway and are scheduled during the remainder of November 2002.
+The remaining damages asserted by DuPont relate to an alleged approximately \$8.0 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6.0 million in interest.

+Scheduled arbitration hearings concluded on January 23, 2003 and the Arbitration Panel has currently advised the Company and Dupont that it expects to issue a final ruling at the end of February 2003.
 The Company continues to deny DuPont's allegations and intends to vigorously defend against DuPont's claims and pursue its counterclaims.
-However, the outcomes of these claims are uncertain at this time and the Company is not making any assurances as to the outcome thereof.
+However, as the Arbitration Panel has not issued its final ruling, the outcomes of these claims are uncertain at this time and the Company is not making any assurances as to the outcome thereof.